Skip to content

 Mubīn — Clear / Clarifying

-Summary: Ism fāʿil and ism mafʿūl of أَبَانَ (Form IV) that look identical on the surface due to the ajwaf root — context determines which meaning is intended. (source: surah_yusuf_session2.md)
+Summary: Ism fāʿil and ism mafʿūl of أَبَانَ (Form IV) that look identical on the surface due to the ajwaf root — context determines which meaning is intended. (source: session-2.md)

 Root and Base Verb